Glodigit/wk-50/README.md

 The main change is that space/bksp/shift are on the smallest finger, Finger4 (aka "pinky").
 Aditionally, chording a character with the spacekey will add a space after it (e.g. "e " since space is pressed the most often), and backspace will act as shift (e.g. "E").

+Speaking of 'e', I've swapped 'e' and 't' so that 'the' rolls away from the centre.

 There's also some unicode characters that I feel should've been on a standard keyboard layout by now, such as the degree or plus/minus symbol.

+In taipo.py, I've renamed the variables and added unicode diagrams so that it's easier to see what key a chord corresponds to.